 While teaching sense-making in the information environment, I began to apply previous work on complex warfare strategy in East Asia to other regions.
-Russia is a critical case — a declining nuclear power using combinations of effects we disdain to regain a perceived loss of prestige.
+Russia is a critical case — a declining nuclear power using combinations of effects to regain a perceived loss of prestige.

 Russian security culture values raw power more than democratic values.
 Using that mindset as a working assumption, this paper captures the strategy being used by Russian elites to punch above their weight, at least from an economic (GDP growth or income equality), social (what values does Russia offer the world?), and political (who wants to copy the Russian system?) comparative perspective.
-How?

 By using the Authoritarian Interference Tracker on the Alliance for Securing Democracy website I’ll apply combined effects strategy to make sense of Russia-related activities on a global scale and in local contexts.